ssciwr/Python-best-practices-course/Material_Part4_Pitfalls/README.md

 ## Instantiation of mutable default keyword arguments in function calls

-Default arguments are only evaluated one time each time the function is created
+Default arguments are only evaluated each time the function is created

+## Naming the module

+naming a module the same as another module that is imported

+## Exhausting iterators

+You can only use them once, then they are exhausted